-- become far more inaccurate, and it has become evident that it is impossible as a practical matter for an independent candidate who has not competed in the major party primaries to satisfy the CPD's polling criterion.
+for an independent candidate who has not competed in the major party primaries to satisfy the CPD's polling criterion.
 Other significant factors that have changed since 1999, but which the FEC ignored, include the enormous changes to communications technology in the intervening years; the substantial increase in the amount of money in politics; and the changing landscape of the American electorate, where far more voters (well over 40%) now identify as independents, with only 25% identifying as Democrats and 20% identifying as Republicans.
-Indeed, the two Commissioners who voted to open a rulemaking cited some of these factors, and the Commissioners in the majority offered no substantive response to their arguments.47 The FEC's failure to consider these changed circumstances and instead to rely on its inapposite and obsolete precedent was arbitrary, capricious, and contrary to law. - anti-corruption purpose of the debate staging regulations does not require making the debates more inclusive fundamentally misunderstands the petition before the FEC.
+Indeed, the two Commissioners who voted to open a rulemaking cited some of these factors, and the Commissioners in the majority offered no substantive response to their arguments.43 The FEC's failure to consider these changed circumstances and instead to rely on its inapposite and obsolete precedent was arbitrary, capricious, and contrary to law.

+anti-corruption purpose of the debate staging regulations does not require making the debates more inclusive fundamentally misunderstands the petition before the FEC.
 As Commissioner Goodman noted, the purpose of the debate regulations is to "prevent[] corruption and corporate contributions" so that "things styled as debates don't become corporate sponsored rallies for one or two candidates alone."
 But that is exactly the point of the petition.
 The CPD's debates are funded by major corporations who are interested in influencing the Democratic and Republican candidates, and who have a vested interest in excluding independent and third-party candidates.

-47 FEC Meeting, supra n.31 (statement of Chairwoman Ann Ravel) (stating that while "[p]olling thresholds... were once a valid, fair, and unbiased way to determine eligibility for debates," "things have changed in the last couple of years," and that "the world may have a polling problem"); id. (statement of Commissioner Ellen Weintraub) (citing the need to "be more inclusive and encouraging of greater political participation," as a "really important goal").
+43 Id. (statement of Chairwoman Ann Ravel) (stating that while "[p]olling thresholds . . . were once a valid, fair, and unbiased way to determine eligibility for debates," "things have changed in the last couple of years," and that "the world may have a polling problem"); id. (statement of Commissioner Ellen Weintraub) (citing the need to "be more inclusive and encouraging of greater political participation," as a "really important goal").

-48 Id. (statement of Commissioner Lee Goodman).
+44 Id. (statement of Commissioner Lee Goodman).

-- 127. The FEC also ignored the overwhelming public support for LPF's petition.
+- 118. The FEC also ignored the overwhelming public support for LPF's petition.